reidrac/swift-nbd-server/README.md

 Notes:

  - by default the blocks stored in swift are 64KB, so 16384 * 65536 is 1GB
  - swiftnbd-setup can be used to unlock a storage using the -f flag to overwrite the container metadata (as long as the number-of-blocks is the same, it won't affect the stored data); this is only until we have a specific tool for that

 After the container is setup, it can be served with swiftnbdd:

     swiftnbdd container-name --secrets secrets.conf

+Notes:

+ - for debugging purposes, use -vf flag (verbose and foreground)

 Then you can use nbd-client to create the block device (as root):